 - Religion/esteem addicts who hate religion/esteem addicts.

 - Safety/acceptance/esteem addicts who would rather ignore inconvenient truths than risk having to deal with a few seconds of dopamine withdrawal.

 The most destructive combination.

-Power/money/esteem addicts are, by far, the most destructive of all addicts because they will do anything to protect and trigger dopamine flow.
+Power/money/esteem addicts are, by far, the most destructive of all addicts because they will do anything to maintain dopamine flow.
 They abhor truth and ruthlessly lie, cheat, steal, bribe, corrupt, demean, persecute, attack, destroy, and/or crush.
 To make matters worse, their addictions provide them with the resources that make it possible to ignore, obfuscate, or eliminate any and all threats to their dopamine flow.
-It doesn’t help that insatiable dopamine cravings keep power/money/esteem addicts scrambling for the degrees, positions, and power that allow them to define what are and aren’t addictions.
+It doesn’t help that insatiable dopamine cravings keep power/money/esteem addicts scrambling for the degrees, positions, and power that allow them to define legalities, moralities, and addictions.